Definition

 Great Britain: APHA Updates Bluetongue Situation After Two New Cases in England

-Defra/APHA confirmed new Bluetongue virus cases in March 2026, reinforcing the continuation of nationwide restricted zones across England and Wales.
-Livestock and germinal product operators must maintain strict compliance with movement licensing and testing protocols as the overall incursion risk remains medium.
+UK authorities confirmed new Bluetongue virus cases in March 2026, maintaining nationwide restricted zones across England and Wales to control the disease.
+Livestock and germinal product operators must sustain rigorous movement controls and testing protocols as the medium-level incursion risk persists despite seasonal temperature drops.

 California DPR Proposes Denial of Dynatrap (Transfluthrin) — PRO-2402340